 MA401 : Seminar Strategic Mgmt & Org Behavior - This course addresses the processes and stakeholders that characterize and create the dynamics of contemporary organizational life.
 Topics such as organizational culture, conflict, group interaction, and structure are addressed from both a theoretical and "real world" perspective.
 Relevant case studies are considered to develop and broaden insight and analytical skills that are vital to manage, navigate, and lead organizations through change and growth.
-Prerequisites: LO400, and senior standing or department chair permission.
+Prerequisites: LO400, and senior standing or LSS dean's permission.
 Rec.
 3, Cr.
 3.

 MA422 : International Business Law - The role of law in transnational commerce; traditional business law subjects (sales, commercial paper, etc.) as well as environmental subjects (trade regulations, employment, ethics, and others) are studied to assist managers in competing successfully in competitive global markets through development of skills to make judgments about the political and business risk of doing business internationally.
-Prerequisites: MA332, MA304, and senior standing or department chair permission.
+Prerequisites: MA332, MA304, and senior standing at MMA or LSS dean's permission.
 Rec.
 3, Cr.
 3.